ottingbob/data-science-examples/README.md

 - building-ml-powered-apps/

 ### Installations

+During the creation of some of the projects / examples I have encountered some issues when working with my recent version of python 11.
+For instance tensorflow will not be happy with you and as a result it's probably a good reason to start to learn pytorch.

+Anyways opinions aside (this is programming right??) here are some notes I have on some libraries having trouble with my setup.

+##### umap-learn

 In order to try and get `umap-learn` I needed to get a version of llvm working.